hbz/lobid-blog/_drafts/nwbib-and-wikidata.md

 The strings "Duisburg" and "Essen" refer to the cities in NRW with this name.
 Around three quarters of NWBib records (~300,000 records) contained one or more of these place name strings.
 In 2017, we had 8,800 distinct strings for places which referred mostly to administrative areas but also to monasteries, principalities, natural regions etc.

-## 1st phase: Enriching strings with geo coordinates
+## Enriching strings with geo coordinates

 For years (2014-2019), we have been using Wikidata to enrich NWBib with geo coordinates by matching those place strings to Wikidata items and pulling the geo coordinates from there.
 We chose a rather naive matching approach which resulted in poor or no matches for some resources.
 However, it was good enough to enable map-based filtering of results at nwbib.de.